 Just one restaurant and a little ceramics gallery reside in the village, so it won’t keep you for long.
 But it’s worth having a little ramble around regardless.

-Field #8 – Lavender with lone tree
+Field #8 – Lavender with a lone tree

 GPS: 44.13286, 5.42452

 The quintessential lavender field, this little gem below the village of Aurel is perfectly formed.
-Located on a gentle slope, beside a traditional farm house, its rows are interrupted poetically by a single tree.
+Located on a gentle slope, beside a traditional farmhouse, its rows are interrupted poetically by a single tree.

 Sit in the shade here and have a rest, or simply stop to take in the view before continuing on your way.